JavaScript Web

 • Some PostHog configuration options (e.g. whether session recording is enabled)

-By default, we store all this information in a cookie, which means PostHog can identify your users across subdomains.
+By default, we store all this information in both a cookie and localStorage, which means PostHog can identify your users across subdomains.
 By default, this cookie is set to expire after 365 days and is named with your Project API key e.g. ph_<project_api_key>_posthog.

 If you want to change how PostHog stores this information, you can do so with the persistence configuration option: